jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 ## Choosing an optimisation algorithm

 While the Newton-Raphson algorithm can be considerably faster for many problems, it is not always the case.
 Newton-Raphson usually arrives at the goal with many fewer steps than conjugate gradient descent, but on each step it has to calculate the matrix second derviatives, which grows in the square of the number of parameters .
 So for highly-parametrized models, the simple conjugate gradient algorithm is better.
 You can set for each model the desired algorithm by setting the field  `M.fitAlgorithm = 'NR';`  for Newton-Raphson and   `M.fitAlgorithm = 'minimize';` for conjugate gradient descent.
 If no such field is given, then fitting function will call `M=pcm_optimalAlgorithm(M)` to obtain a guess of what will be the best algorithm for the problem.
 While this function provides a good heuristic strategy, it is recommended to try both and compare both the returned likelihood and time.
 Small differences in the likelihood ($<0.1$) are due to different stopping criteria and should be of no concern.
 Larger differences can indicate failed convergence.
+It is suggested to try both algorithms on simulated or real data and check their resulting likelihoods before deciding for one.
+It is reassuring to see the likelihoods from the two optimisation algorithms to have reasonably similar values.
+Another option is to take the resulting theta_hat estimates from one algorithm (e.g. NR) as starting theta0 values for another algorithm (e.g. minimize) to see if the fit can be improved any further.

 ## Acceleration of matrix inversion